Sticktron/v0rtex-S/README.md

 ## Credits

-This project features work from a variety of people, mainly siguza and xerub, but also other people who's names will show up here at some point.
+This project features work from a variety of people.
+Siguza for the exploit, xerub, ninjaprawn, PscyhoTea, others.